tarynpratt/tarynpivots.com/content/post/2021/fighting-with-deadlocks.md

 GRANT SELECT, INSERT, UPDATE, DELETE, ALTER ON SCHEMA::[channel29630] TO [channel29630]
 {{< / highlight >}}

-And the <a href="https://twitter.com/tarynpivots/status/1374714148085362690" target="_blank">deadlock graph</a> for each one was always the same, but it provided a critical piece of information that we needed - the lock type:
+And the [deadlock graph](https://twitter.com/tarynpivots/status/1374714148085362690) for each one was always the same, but it provided a critical piece of information that we needed - the lock type:

 ![Deadlock graph](/image/2021/deadlockgraph.png)

 The dreaded Sch-M lock.
-I knew about the evils of this lock from <a href="https://michaeljswart.com/2013/04/the-sch-m-lock-is-evil/" target="_blank">Michael J Swart</a>, but we had never faced it to this level before.
+I knew about the evils of this lock from [Michael J Swart](https://michaeljswart.com/2013/04/the-sch-m-lock-is-evil/), but we had never faced it to this level before.

 Every deadlock we hit was due to the permission `GRANT` during provisioning.
 Even if the victim query was on a completely different schema, the Sch-M lock taken by the permission grant always won.